dakujem/oliva-tree/doc/recursive.md

 |5|2|third level
 |6|2|third level, second child

-Get this structure from a database as an array.
+Get this structure from a database as an array of rows.
 Tell the tree that "parent" is the member where the parent's "id" is found.
 Create the tree.
 ```php